shift7-ch/katta-docs/docs/admin-guide/storage-profiles.md

 ```
 :::

-Uploads a static storage profile to Katta Server. _Static Storage Access Mode_ needs no OIDC provider or
+Uploads a storage profile to Katta Server with no OIDC provider or
 IAM roles — S3 is reached with long-lived access keys that the vault creator supplies when creating the vault.
 Use this for an
 existing bucket, or when STS is not an option. `--region`/`--regions` and `--bucketPrefix` have the same meaning as for the STS
 profile.
 The command prints the created profile as JSON.